Advertiser Disclosure

 Can I pay my mortgage with a credit card?

-You can pay a mortgage with a credit card using Plastiq.
-If you have a Discover or Mastercard, you can pay for your mortgage.
+You can pay a mortgage with a credit card using Bilt Rewards or using a payment service such as Plastiq.
+If you have a Discover or Mastercard, you can pay for your mortgage through Plastiq.
 Visa and American Express aren’t currently allowed.
 If you’re paying for a mortgage for your business, you can also use Melio.

 Can I pay a Chase mortgage with credit card?

 It depends.
-You should clear it with your card issuer, your lender, and your payment network to make sure your payments will go through successfully.
-Otherwise, you could get your mortgage payment declined or paid late.
-You can pay for a Chase Mortgage with a credit card, but you’ll need to use a service like Plastiq to do so.
+You should clear it with your card issuer, your lender, and your payment network to ensure your payments go through successfully and aren’t treated as a cash advance, which incurs significant fees.
+Moreover, you want to ensure this works well in advance of your payment date, as your mortgage payment could be declined or paid late.
+You can pay for a Chase mortgage with a credit card, but you need to use a service like Plastiq to do so.

 Can I pay a rent deposit with a credit card?

 Yes, as long as your landlord allows it.
-There are options that are easy to use like Plastiq and Venmo to do so, but just keep in mind any fees you’ll have to pay.
+There are methods that are easy to use like Plastiq and Venmo, but keep in mind any fees you’d have to pay.
+Another service, called Rhino, offers security deposit insurance via a monthly payment rather than putting down a traditional deposit.
+Ask your landlord about this if you’re interested.

 Can you pay a mortgage with debit card?